s-yadav/react-number-format/README.md

 # react-number-format

-React Number format is a input formatter library with a sohpisticated and light weight caret engine.
+React Number format is a input formatter library with a sophisticated and lightweight caret engine.

 ### Features